 Portugal has a high rate of motor vehicle accidents and road fatalities.
 Hazards include unpredictable local driving habits, vehicles travelling at excessive speed on motorways, poorly marked secondary roads, narrow cobblestone streets, blind corners, poor lighting and wandering livestock in rural areas, including in the Azores.
 There are occasional rock falls on regional coastal roads.

-By law, all traffic accidents must be reported to the police.
-There are heavy on-the-spot fines for traffic violations, especially for drink-driving, speeding or using a mobile phone while driving.
+By law, you must report traffic accidents to the police.
+There are hefty on-the-spot fines for traffic violations, especially for drink-driving, speeding or using a mobile phone while driving.

-Taxis are generally reliable but there have been reports of taxi drivers overcharging, threatening and harassing passengers at Lisbon airport.
-Some ride-sharing services such as Uber are legal in Portugal, but they are the subject of ongoing protests by Portuguese taxi groups
+Taxis are usually reliable, but there have been reports of taxi drivers overcharging, threatening and harassing passengers at Lisbon airport.
+Ride-sharing services are available.

-- Take precautions to ensure you are not overcharged.
+- Take precautions to ensure you aren't overcharged, especially when transporting luggage.

-- Always ask for a receipt, which must be provided by taxi drivers on request.
+- Always ask for a receipt, which taxi drivers must provide if requested.

-If you enter Portugal via a sea port, including on a cruise ship, the same visa and other entry requirements apply, regardless of the duration of your stay.
+If you enter via a sea port, including on a cruise ship, visa and other entry requirements (including Schengen) apply, regardless of the duration of your stay.
 See

 Entry and exit.

-Portugal's Maritime Police and Port authorities report that cruise ship passengers are targeted by petty criminals.
-Pay particular attention to your personal belongings when disembarking from cruise ships or transferring to busses and local transport.
+Portugal's Maritime Police and port authorities report cruise ship passengers are targeted by petty criminals at the terminals.
+Pay particular attention to your personal belongings when disembarking from cruise ships or transferring to buses and local transport.